 Historically recycling has not been more than a Bandaid on the plastic waste issue – to date, only 9% of waste has been recycled globally, with most of it ending up in landfills or in the environment, including in our seas.

 The Ellen MacArthur Foundation makes the case that it is only through systemic change – a regenerative circular economy, that we can prevent plastic from becoming waste in the first place.
-For example, with a more holistic approach to waste management, increased adoption of compostable flexible packaging could allow these packages, which have thus far been difficult or impossible to recycle, to become a resource by being sent for composting along with food waste.
+For example, with a more holistic approach to waste management, increased adoption of biodegradable garment bags could allow these packages, which have thus far been difficult or impossible to recycle, to become a resource by being sent for composting along with food waste.